serious-scribbler/WeightlessTheme/README.md

 - All required packages (not including awesome) are listed in requirements.txt
 - You might need additional packages if you are not using Ubuntu

+### Additional Requirements for other distros
+If you are using a distro other than Ubuntu, you might also need to install the following packages:
+- network-manager
+- network-manager-gnome

 ## Recommendations
 Here are some tools and settings I used to improve the look of some tools.
 All mentioned config files can be found in the otherDotFiles directory.